Nielsen equivalence in a class of random groups: Lifting random paths in

-If $\gamma$ is a path in $R_n$ of length at least $L$ and $s\in S$ such that $\gamma$ occurs as least twice as a subpath of $s$ such that these two subpath do not overlap then the total length of any collection of non-overlapping subpaths of $s$ that coincide with $\gamma$ is bounded from above by $\varepsilon|s|$. \end{lem}
+Suppose that $s\in S$ and that $\gamma$ is a path in $R_n$ of length at least $L$ such that $\gamma$ occurs as least twice as a subpath of $s$ such that these two subpaths do not overlap.
+Then the total length of any collection of non-overlapping subpaths of $s$ that coincide with $\gamma$ is bounded from above by $\varepsilon|s|$. \end{prop}